Student Course Development Projects (SCDP)

 SCDP is a grant program through which CETL provides funding to faculty members for the purpose of hiring an undergraduate to assist in the development of new course content, learning activities or learning materials.
 For instance, a faculty member might employ a student to build collections of homework problems or in-class examples, design and test lab activities, or develop online learning materials.
 The student is expected to work on the project during the summer preceding the academic year in which the faculty member plans to use the student’s work.
-We pay for six weeks of on-campus housing for the student during that summer, wages for the student’s work on the project at the rate of $12.00 per hour up to a total of 240 hours (6 weeks of full-time work), and can cover some of the cost of materials.
-While on campus during the summer, students enrolled in the program also participate in a discussion group on teaching and learning lead by CETL staff.
+We pay for six weeks of on-campus housing for the student during that summer, wages for the student’s work on the project at the rate of $12.00 per hour up to a total of 240 hours (6 weeks of full-time work), and can cover up to $500 of the cost of any materials or other expenses related to the project.

 CETL staff are happy to assist faculty in designing projects, preparing proposals and identifying students to work on a project.
 If you have any questions about the program or would like assistance in preparing a proposal, please contact Stu Jordan or Jenny Hadingham.